 - Although it is very uncommon for parrots to have allergies to nuts, checking before giving them nuts will save you from trouble in the future.

 - Give them a tiny piece of nut, and if you notice itchy eyes, runny nose, and itchy skin, then your parrot is allergic to that specific nut.

-A bird pallet is the best food you can give to your parrots.
+A bird pellet is the best food you can give to your parrots.
 It contains all the important nutrients, including balanced fats, vitamins, and minerals.

 Many good quality pellet foods are available in the market.
 You can choose them according to the age of your parrots.
 Make sure to check the nutritional values or the ingredients it contains are natural or not and if it is free of preservatives and additives.
 Keep in mind that mature lovebird parrots have different food than baby parrots.

 Please read all instructions and information at the packet’s bottom before feeding it to your parrots.
 Choose local pet stores instead of grocery stores to buy pellet food.
-Local pet stores have way more knowledge about bird food.
-The staff will guide you about everything related to your parrot’s food.
+Local pet stores have way more knowledge about availability food.
+The staff will guide you about best available pellet food in their store.

 You can also give a high-quality seed mix to your lovebirds.
 There are a variety of seed mixes available in the market like

 - Hulled oats

 - Niger seed